theodric/linux-amd-zen1-zen2-zen3-zen4-openSUSE_TW/README.md

 I now configure a non-preemptible kernel by default on zen3 only, but as of 6.11.x I enable the option to configure your preemption model at boot (`PREEMPT_DYNAMIC`) on both zen2 and zen3.

-In short, simply specify one of these options in your cmdline to select the preemption model appropriate to your use case:
+Simply specify one of these options in your cmdline to select the preemption model appropriate to your use case:

 `preempt=none`